nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: **`export`** `FILE_NAME.json`

-* File must be in JSON format!
-* File must be located in the `./data` directory in the same directory as `Socius.jar`.
+* File will be stored in the `./data` directory in relative to the directory of `Socius.jar`.

 Examples: